-Yet despite more than two decades of public and private efforts to expand broadband access, gaps persist.
-More than 18 million Americans—perhaps upwards of 42 million—still lack access to a reliable high-speed internet connection.
-And that does not include the millions of Americans who cannot afford connections when they are available.
+Despite more than three decades of public and private efforts to expand the availability of broadband service, millions of Americans still lack access to reliable high-speed internet connections and millions more cannot afford connections when they are available.